Ellinor Flor: Biography

 Born on 16 January 1946 in Steinkjer in central Norway, Ellinor Dagmar is the daughter of Einar Bjørshol (1906–91) and his wife Oline née Reitan (1906–96).
 She studied textile art at the Bergen Academy of Art and Design (1976–80) and continued her education at Brundalen Secondary School in Trondheim where she studied tailoring (1981–82).
 In December 1967, she married the journalist and art critic Harald Johan Flor.

 Career

 On graduating, she first designed imaginative hats.

-In response to a request in 1985 for new designs for machine-knitted clothes from the Housekeeping Centre in Selbu, Flor's knitted dress "Rosa heimafrå" proved to be an outstanding success.
+In response to a request in 1985 for new designs for machine-knitted clothes from the Housekeeping Centre in Selbu Municipality, Flor's knitted dress "Rosa heimafrå" proved to be an outstanding success.
 She was able to continue creating a wide selection of excitingly new knitted clothes for women.
 Thanks to their spectacular and somewhat exclusive look, she quickly gained a reputation as a ground-breaking innovator of Norway's knitting tradition.